tejareddy8888/Ethereum-setup/private-network-setup/post_mortem_previous_node.md

 As the geth, lighthouse are configured to emit logs on systemctl  they usually fill the var/log/syslog.
-As the system log are growing immensively
+As the system log are growing immensively.
+It completely ate up the storage.

 ### Steps followed to clear the logs

 1. Safely clear the logs: after looking at (or backing up) the logs to identify your system's problem, clear them by typing